faithks/faithks.github.io/README.md

 ## Code Review
 [Watch my Code Review](https://drive.google.com/file/d/1CTPSq0v-3YGTiMK1doXizcfJ4iWIB1Gv/view?usp=sharing) to see my full plan for these enhancments based on the original code.
+I go through the existing function, check for industry standards and utilze a code review checklist, and then provide my planned enhancements and goals.

+While this code review is informal, it's an essntial part of coding projects and can make the difference in quality and in efficiency of an artifact.

 ## Enhancement One
 - description